pygos/init/README.md

 # About

-This directory contains the source code for a tiny service supervision framework devised for the Pygos system, consisting of an init daemon, a _definitely_ non standards compliant cron implementation and various command line utilities.
+This directory contains the source code for a tiny service supervision framework devised for the Pygos system, consisting of an init daemon and accompanying command line utilities.

 The programs of this package are developed first and foremost for GNU/Linux